Where to Stay in Madrid: Complete Guide for First Timers

 The number of coffee shops, bars, restaurants, and shops is unrivaled in any other neighborhood in Madrid, at least in our experience.

 Being just off of Gran Vía, it’s also in a central location that will put you within walking distance of most places in Madrid.
+When I stayed here, I walked almost everywhere, and didn’t need to use the metro as much as I thought I would (though it should be noted that the metro system is great!).

 Normally when we talk about hipster, charming neighborhoods in a city – Trastevere or Testaccio in Rome, Capitol Hill or Ballard in Seattle, or Gràcia in Barcelona – the area is not as central as we’d like, but it’s worth the tradeoff to stay in a cooler neighborhood than some of the more central ones.